 Lauren Costanza, founder of Bluminary provides us with a detailed spreadsheet of all of her costs associated with running her business:

 I knew this would be a self-funded adventure, and I set aside $3,000.
 During the first three months, I had a detailed spreadsheet where I tracked where the money was going and what was going toward products versus researching and developing new products.

 The spreadsheets involved columns and rows of numbers to craft a budget and gain an understanding of how much would need to be invested at each stage of the process - from gathering supplies to building a website, and shipping materials.

 Examples of a successful socks business:

-Dane Jensen from Austin, Texas, USA started Sock Club over 10 years ago, a socks business.
+Dane Jensen (from Austin, Texas, USA) started Sock Club over 11 years ago.

 Hi, Dane Jensen here, my business partner Noah and I run Sock Club.
 Our flagship product is socks of course.
 We started Sock Club as a monthly subscription where we would deliver a pair of unique socks to our customers every month.
 As we’ve grown we’ve developed a manufacturing supply chain here in the United States.
 Having the ability to make our own socks made it possible to enter the new market of custom socks.
 Now making custom socks is 90% of our business and the subscription 10%.
 Last year we did $12M+ in revenue and we plan to do more than that this year.

-Taylor Offer from Los Angeles, California, USA started FEAT Socks about 7 years ago, a socks business.
+Taylor Offer (from Los Angeles, California, USA) started FEAT Socks almost 8 years ago.

 My name is Taylor Offer, and I am one of the co-founders of FEAT Socks, a custom sock company based out of Los Angeles, California.